 The Assistant Superintendent for Administrative Services reviews the state aid calculations for reasonableness based on information provided by various resources.
+School Aid Specialists also review the ST-3 for variances and potential errors.
 However, these individuals do not have access to state aid receipts as these are received through an ACH transaction.
 State aid is monitored by management for any unexpected changes.
 Output reports are monitored monthly for any significant changes and the full report is printed out quarterly.
 The District is a member of Questar and regularly attends state aid meetings sponsored by Questar.